 Does the residential moratorium on evictions apply to all reasons for an eviction?

 No, the moratorium applies to two types of evictions.
 First, it prohibits landlords from evicting a tenant due to nonpayment of rent, fees or utility service charges (hereafter referred to collectively as “rent”) payable to the landlord.
 Nonpayment of rent does not have to be due to wage loss resulting from COVID-19.
 Second, it prohibits landlords from evicting a tenant without cause.

 Does this mean residential tenants are not obligated to pay rent?

 How will residential tenants be able to ensure they will not be evicted because of COVID-19?

-Though residential tenants in Multnomah County do not need to provide landlords with proof of their income loss to be protected by the eviction moratorium, state and/or federal financial assistance programs, if made available, may require proof of loss of income related to COVID-19.
+Though tenants do not need to provide landlords with proof of their income loss to be protected by the eviction moratorium, state and/or federal financial assistance programs, if made available, may require proof of loss of income related to COVID-19.
 That’s why it is still recommended that tenants collect and save documentation that demonstrates wage loss resulting from the COVID-19 pandemic.
 This includes items like:

 - Letter from an employer citing COVID-19 as a reason for reduced work hours or termination;

 - Letters from clients or customers citing COVID-19 as a reason for reducing or canceling purchase orders, requests for services-for-hire, or other profit-generating contracts;